btcpayserver/btcpayserver-doc/Payjoin-spec.md

 If the receiver was not properly adding fees to the payjoin transaction, the original transaction would end up replacing the payjoin transaction in the mempool.

 ### Defeating heuristics based on the fee calculation
-Most wallet are creating a round fee rate (like 2 sat/b).
+Most wallets are creating a round fee rate (like 2 sat/b).
-If the payjoin transaction's fee were not increased by the added size, then those payjoin transaction could easily be identifiable on the blockchain.
+If the payjoin transaction's fee was not increased by the added size, then those payjoin transaction could easily be identifiable on the blockchain.

-Not only those transaction would stand out by not having a round fee (like 1.87 sat/b), but any suspicion of payjoin could be confirmed by making by checking if removing one input would create a round fee rate.
+Not only would those transactions would stand out by not having a round fee (like 1.87 sat/b), but any suspicion of payjoin could be confirmed by checking if removing one input would create a round fee rate.

 ### Receiver does not need to be a full node
 Because the receiver needs to bump the fee to keep the same fee rate as the original PSBT, it needs the input's UTXO information to know what is the original fee rate.
 Without PSBT, light wallets like Wasabi Wallet would not be able to receive a payjoin transaction.